Cofer Black: Post 9/11: Global War on Terror

 How could [an intelligence] community without a strategic plan tell the president of the United States just four days after 9/11 how to attack the Afghan sanctuary and operate against al-Qa'ida in ninety-two countries around the world?

-This was at a "war council," a restricted group of the National Security Council, chaired by President Bush at Camp David on September 15, 2001.
-Black was also present.
+A "war council" (i.e. a restricted group of the National Security Council) chaired by President Bush at Camp David was convened on September 15, 2001.
+Black was present.
 Tenet proposed first to send CIA teams into Afghanistan to collect intelligence and mount covert operations.
 The teams would act jointly with military Special Operations units.
-"President Bush later praised this proposal, saying it had been a turning point in his thinking."
+President Bush later praised this proposal, saying it had been "a turning point in his thinking."